General Financial Aid Policies and Procedures

 Some FAFSA applications will be flagged for “unusual enrollment history” by the U.S Department of Education as a result of the student having received Federal Pell Grants or Federal Direct Loans at multiple institutions in recent years.
 These files will need to be reviewed by the Office of Student Financial Services; if necessary, additional documentation may be required.
 We will not be able to award students with federal financial aid assistance until the unusual enrollment history has been resolved.

 In general, students who have received a high school diploma, GED, associate degree, or higher may be eligible for federal financial aid assistance.
 As a part of the application process, students will have to document receipt of one of these credentials in order to be admitted into the College of Professional Studies.
 If appropriate documentation was not provided during the admission process, our office will request proof of high school diploma, GED, or college degree.
 Aid cannot be disbursed until this process is completed.

 If the student feels that the aid process does not accurately reflect their situation, or if family circumstances change during the year, the student should notify the Office of Student Financial Services for further evaluation.
 We may request additional documentation from you that might indicate a change in financial circumstances.

 Students must notify the Office of Student Financial Services of any aid received from outside sources, such as scholarships.
 Receipt of outside sources of financial aid may require that financial aid offered by Northeastern University be adjusted.

 Students must reapply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
-The FAFSA can be completed online.

 If a student is selected for verification, the Office of Student Financial Services may be required to collect tax transcripts and other financial documents to verify the information provided on the FAFSA.
 We will not be able to award students with federal financial aid assistance until this process has been completed.